bcarry/polka/docs/models.rst

 reflected from a surface as function of the :term:`phase angle<Phase angle>` (:math:`\alpha`).
 It was originally defined by
 `Muinonen et al. (2002) <https://ui.adsabs.harvard.edu/abs/2002MmSAI..73..716M/abstract>`_.
-In POLKA, we use the reformulation by
+In `polka`, we use the reformulation by
 `Devogèle et al. (2017) <https://ui.adsabs.harvard.edu/abs/2017MNRAS.465.4335D/abstract>`_,
 in which :math:`P_r` is null at zero :term:`phase angle<Phase angle>`: